FravBox/YagCCs/Thread Management/learn/readme.md

+# List all channels (including active threads) in a "server Map"
+Written by [jasofall](https://github.com/jasofall) and saved here with permission.
+see `servermap.yag`

 # Save threads to db and make a thread list

 In the process of making this group of CCs, I learned a lot.
 Here is the "proof of concept" CC, with a quick way to save a thread to the database and a pre-made thread list.
 The code is heavily commented so you can modify it to your own wants and maybe make your own CC for thread management.